Make Your Own Hummingbird Kit Automated Pet Toy

 ROTATION SERVO

 I first cut a hole in the top of the box for the wire to feed down to the controller.
-I then hot glued the servo to the box and a cardboard circle to the servo.
+I then hot-glued the servo to the box and placed a cardboard circle on the servo.
 Finally, a piece of yarn was glued and secured under a small piece of cardboard on the top of the circle.
 As I began testing this portion of the toy, a rotating feather attached to the end of the yarn, I quickly realized that the design was going to have to be rethought.
 The yarn kept getting wrapped up around the base of the circle and rotation motor.
 I initially tried adding an “arm” out and away from the rotating circle, but that didn’t solve the problem.

 I remembered seeing different types of electronic cat toys online, so I did a little research as to how they were constructed.
 I ended up building a “ball and socket.”
-I cut a hole in a ping pong ball just large enough for a large, milkshake straw.
+I cut a hole in a ping pong ball just large enough for a large milkshake straw.
 The straw and ball were set inside a short piece of paper towel tube that I hot glued to the top of the circle.
 This first photo is looking down into the ball and socket.
 The second is after pulling it out of the cardboard tube.

 POSITION SERVO